 - On microfilm (almost 600 Belgian newspaper titles): using the “Mic Perm Catalogue of microfilms” (to be consulted in the Library)

 - Via The Belgian War Press

 How the collections are distributed

-This department has approximately 2,000 different Belgian newspaper titles in its repository in broadsheet (grande presse) and/or large format (measuring more than 50 cm in height).
+- Approximately 2,000 different Belgian newspaper titles in broadsheet (grande presse) and/or large format (measuring more than 50 cm in height).
 These newspapers belong to the collection “J.B.”
-(Journaux belges or Belgian newspapers), which covers the period from the last years of the eighteenth century up to today.
+(Journaux belges or Belgian newspapers), which covers the period from the last years of the 18th century up to today.

 The holdings in this department were primarily acquired by purchase, donation and as part of the Legal Deposit (since 1966).

 - Old journals and magazines (seventeenth and eighteenth centuries)